[Much of my site will be useless to you if you've got the images turned off!]

 Almost as by magic the canoes of Indians and traders, which for years had quietly glided up and down the Father of Waters, gave way to the steamboats and barges of modern commerce.
 While Iowa was still a Territory and before the advent of railroads, steamboat traffic on the Mississippi had become the principal means of transportation for the produce of the great valley.
 As the country developed, steamboating grew into a major industry with a rapidity seldom if ever paralleled in the history of transportation.
 There was glamour and pride of achievement in life on the Mississippi in those virulent days.

 On the Upper Mississippi there were two rapids which, when the river was in its lower stages, seriously menaced navigation.
 In river parlance they were known as the "Upper" or "Rock" Rapids above Rock Island and the "Lower" or "Des p362 Moines" Rapids, located a short distance above the mouth of the Des Moines River between Keokuk and Montrose.
 Of the two the Des Moines Rapids constituted the more formidable obstacle.
-According to Indicates a West Point graduate and gives his Class.Robert E. Lee, who made a detailed survey of both rapids in the autumn of 1837 for the Department of War, the Des Moines Rapids extended a little over eleven miles and had a fall of over twenty-four feet.
+According to Indicates a West Point graduate, Class of 1829: a link to his biographical entry in Cullum's Register.Robert E. Lee, who made a detailed survey of both rapids in the autumn of 1837 for the Department of War, the Des Moines Rapids extended a little over eleven miles and had a fall of over twenty-four feet.
 There the Mississippi flowed, he reported, "with great velocity over an irregular bed of blue limestone, reaching from shore to shore, at all times covered with water, and through which many crooked channels have been worn by the action of the current.
 Its longitudinal slope not being uniform, but raised at several places above its general elevation, divides the whole distance into as many pools or sections.
 The passage over these reefs becomes, during low stages of the river, very difficult, in consequence of the shoalness of the water, its great fall and velocity, and the narrow and winding channels through them; as the river rises, its surface becomes nearer and nearer parallel to a plane tangent to the highest of these points, its extreme fall is diminished, and the only impediment consists in the rapidity of the current."

 When the river was at its lower stages these rapids baffled the earliest explorers and fur traders, and no doubt proved a barrier to the redmen as well.
 Father François Xavier, writing in 1721 from hearsay, states that a "league above the mouth of the p363 Moingona, there are two rapids or strong currents of a considerable length in the Mississippi, where passengers are obliged to unload and carry their pirogues".
 From this statement it would seem that even then, less than fifty years after the discovery of the upper river by Joliet and Marquette, there had come into existence a well-established custom of lightering boats over the rapids.